 After softening them with heat, the pipes are placed into a wooden mould and hand-blown, creating vases with incredibly elegant shapes!

 A brilliant idea, that uses a totally unattractive material and gives it new value through processing!

 The Industrial Craft project is another interesting answer to plastic pollution.

-In a period where CNC (Computer Numerical Control) applications are rising – and producing increasing amounts of waste – this initiative continues the cycle with a new block: recycling.
+In a period where CNC (Computer Numerical Control) applications are on the rise – and produce increasing amounts of waste – this initiative continues the cycle with a new block: recycling.

-At London Design Fair she presented a series of vessels and side tables, showing the solidity and versatility of this material.
-Another amazing example of local and circular economy!
+At London Design Fair, Charlotte Kidger has presented a series of vessels and side tables, showing the solidity and versatility of this material.
+Another amazing example of a local and circular economy!

 Dirk Vander Kooij - Netherlands

 3D printing applied to furniture production is Dirk Vander Kooij's universe.

 In his hands, polycarbonate objects (like CDs and chocolate moulds) become chunky plastic "threads" that are then extruded like toothpaste and stacked to shape.